 - Annual savings deposits can be fully deducted from your taxable income – up to the legal maximum.

 - You pay no wealth, income, or withholding tax throughout the entire term of the savings plan.

 - On payout, the capital is taxed at a reduced rate separately from the rest of your income.

-Example 2: A married couple from Lucerne (denomination: Christian Catholic) with a taxable income of CHF 160,000 pays CHF 32,161 in taxes if neither spouse contributes to the 3rd pillar (Tax rates for 2018, City of Lucerne).
-If both of them deposit the maximum amount of CHF 6,826 into the 3rd pillar, the tax burden will amount to CHF 27,441, saving them CHF 4,720.
+Example 2: A married, Protestant-reformed couple from Lucerne with a taxable income of CHF 160,000 pays CHF 31,766 in taxes if neither spouse contributes to the 3rd pillar (Tax rates for 2019, City of Lucerne).
+If both of them deposit the maximum amount of CHF 6,826 into the 3rd pillar, the tax burden will amount to CHF 27,093, saving them CHF 4,673.

 In principle, gainfully employed persons can open several Private pension accounts – 3rd pillar.
 Because partial withdrawals from the 3rd pillar are not possible at the time of retirement, staggering the pension capital withdrawals over different years is recommended.
 This allows for significant tax savings.
 Married couples, in particular, should not get lump-sum payments from the 3rd pillar in the same year because they will usually be counted together (tax progression).
 Situations in the cantons may vary.
 Clarifying your personal situation with the responsible tax office is recommended.
 Those who start depositing as soon as possible will benefit the most from the private pension provision.
 The compound interest effect then comes into play, which noticeably increases the amount paid out in the end.